ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 Additional information:

-- Deprecated alias names for this type:  N/A
+- Deprecated alias names for this type:  "application/vnd.oai.openapi+json".
+This name is used, but not registered.

 - Magic number(s):  N/A